 3. Overuse your debit cards.
-Money doesn't grow on trees, of course, but debit cards sure fuel the impression.
+Money doesn't grow on trees, of course, but debit cards sure fuel that impression.
 Allot yourself a specific amount of cash for purchases during the week.
-Implementing a strict cash-only diet not only puts spending habits in perspective, but also actually helps you think before making that impulse buy.
+Implementing a strict cash-only diet not only puts spending habits in perspective, it also helps you think before making that impulse buy.

 4. Pay only the minimums on cards.
 There's no better way to perpetuate debt -- or waste your money -- than to carry a credit card balance.
 Making only the minimum monthly payments will cost you thousands in interest fees that could otherwise be applied toward savings or entertainment.
 Send as much as you can to your credit card company each month.

 5. Live without emergency savings.
 If you haven't set money aside for a rainy day, you're one job loss or illness away from financial ruin.
 Most consumers should save between three and six months' worth of living expenses in a liquid interest-bearing account.
 Those who are self-employed or work in a high turnover industry should have up to a year's worth tucked away.

 6. Spend more than you earn.
 It's the cardinal rule of household budgeting -- live within your means.
 In our instant gratification society, however, it's easier said than done.
 Experts insist living with less begins with changing your spending philosophy.
 Learn to moderate, resist reckless spending and, above all else, don't take another vacation until you've got the money in the bank.
 You'd be surprised how gratifying it is to bid farewell to the financial treadmill